AudioPixie/TPRTracker/README.md

 ### Head over to [releases](https://github.com/AudioPixie/TPRTracker/releases) to download the latest build

-**Attention Racers:** automatic race options are based off of Season 1 Tournament ruleset as of: **October 29th, 2024**.
+**Attention Racers:** automatic race options are based off of Season 1 Tournament ruleset as of: **September 4th, 2025**.
 Please reach out for changes.

 **Attention Mac users:** if you are blocked from opening the application, right click the icon and select "Open", then select "Open" again in the pop-up dialog.